LibLogic/async-javascript/README.md

-# async-javascript
+# Asynchronous Javascript

 ## Version 1
-make async request with vanilla javascript
+- make async request with vanilla javascript
+-

+# READY STATES
+0 request not initialized
+1 request has been set up
+2 request has been sent
+3 request is in process
+4 request is complete